 Close-up of the PDMS membrane being placed in an incubator.

-Sonicate the bead solutions carefully at each intermediate step [1-TXT].
-Apply corona treatment at the center of the ring to activate the PDMS substrate [2].
-Immediately spread 20 microliters of the bead solution onto the treated PDMS central area and allow it to dry [3].

-Talent sonicating the bead solution.
-TXT: Use beads with diameters around 0.1 µm

-Talent applying corona treatment to the PDMS center.

-Talent pipetting 20 microliters of bead solution onto the treated PDMS area.

 Now, mount the stretching device onto the microscope stage holder and secure the stretching post onto the microscope [1].
 Generously apply lubricant to the circular area of the post [2].
 Mount the prepared stretch ring onto the stretching post and screw the top cap to seal the assembly [3].
 Connect the vacuum controller to the vacuum source and the stretching post [4].
 Then, connect the rear of the vacuum control box to the vacuum source followed by the front of the box to the stretch post [5].